onyx-platform/onyx/doc/user-guide/state-management.md

 Onyx provides the ability to perform stateful updates for segments which are calculated over [windows] (doc/user-guide/windowing.md).
-For example, a grouping task may accumulate incoming values for a number of keys over a global window.
+For example, a grouping task may accumulate incoming values for a number of keys over windows of 5 minutes.

 #### State Example